r509/r509/README.md

  * sect571r1 -- NIST/SECG curve over a 571 bit binary field

 ##Documentation
 There is documentation available for every method and class in r509 available via yardoc.
+You can view the latest release docs at [r509.org](http://r509.org).
 If you installed via gem it should be pre-generated in the doc directory.
 If you cloned this repo, just type ```rake yard``` with the yard gem installed.
-You will also need the redcarpet and github-markup gems to properly parse the Readme.md.
-Alternately you can view pre-generated documentation at [r509.org](http://r509.org)
+You will also need the redcarpet and github-markup gems to properly parse the README.md.

 ##Created by...
 [Paul Kehrer](https://github.com/reaperhulk)